Interac e-Transfer Cards

 Research

-Showing the experience to real users
+Testing the flow with real users

 We conducted initial research with 20 users for their feedback on the flow shown below.